Zaynstir/DnDCharacterSheet/README.md

 as well as npm installed on your system.

 1. clone repo
-(1.5 compile all java files in the java folder)

 2. install the packages:
     `npm install express`
     `npm install express-handlebars`